fordc5/PrisonersDilemmaCSWorkshop/README.md

 4. Open your terminal and type ```$ git clone [paste your url here]```.
 5. We are using the 'Forking Workflow'.
 This is defined by a couple key ideas: 1) Each contributer has two git repositories (one locally and the other on their server-side git page) 2) contributers can only push to their server side git repos and 3) only the repository maintainer can integrate changes into the official repository.
 These 3 key pieces make this workflow type ideal for open-source development.
 6. Move into the directory you just created ```$ cd PrisonersDilemmaCSWorkshop/```
-7. Add a remote to the official repository (this one): ```$ git remote add upstream https://github.com/fordc5/PrisonersDilemmaCSWorkshop.git``` This allows you to keep your local copy easily up to date with whatever changes are made to the official repo.
+7. Add a remote to the official repository (this one): ```$ git remote add upstream [link to official repo]``` This allows you to keep your local copy easily up to date with whatever changes are made to the official repo.
 8. Create a new branch using ```$ git checkout -b some-feature-name``` You always want to create a new branch whenever working on a new feature! i.e. right now for the code you will soon be writing.

 iii) open the code in Eclipse or another IDE/editor of your choice